ten-protocol/foundation/governance-guidelines.md

 **The Foundation is the legal embodiment of the community, and is structured so that members of the community make all decisions, whether directly or indirectly.
 There must be no other unseen powers or influence holders.
 Every change to the Obscuro Protocol, the Network, and governance must follow a path laid out in this document.**

-2. The Obscuro Network Foundation
+2. The Obscuro Foundation
 =================================

 2.1	Mission
 -----------
-Following on from the Obscuro White Paper, we see the mission of the Obscuro Network Foundation to achieve the vision of Obscuro - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and adata and enable useful applications, while maintaining privacy within the confines of local and international law.
+Following on from the Obscuro White Paper, we see the mission of the Obscuro Foundation to achieve the vision of Obscuro - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and adata and enable useful applications, while maintaining privacy within the confines of local and international law.

 Achieving this vision and making it ubiquitous will involve running and maintaining a stable and secure Network with open and fair governance, while also promoting the Network so as to ensure its more widespread use.

-Following on this, the Obscuro Network Foundation shall strive for the following qualities in executing its mission:
+Following on this, the Obscuro Foundation shall strive for the following qualities in executing its mission:
 * Fairness and openness – Participants can join the Network and the Network’s governing board, elected through a straightforward voting process.
 * Democracy and transparency – Key decisions and rationale are made by and shared openly with Participants.
 * Stability (with a long-term view) with flexibility – The terms of representatives will last three years with a staggered handoff, and the governance model will be flexible to adapt where required.
 * Efficiency – Staying a lean organisation, sufficient to commission and monitor an external providers to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Obscuro.
 * Cost effectiveness - The Foundation willl strive to run its own operations as efficiently as possible, and ensure that the cost of running infrastructure bourne by node operators and end users is as low as possible.
 The Foundation shall not be a profit-making entity.
 The Foundation may be allocated tokens, and hold them on behalf of the community.
 These tokens may be sold in order to fund further development of the protocol, but only in order to recompense Operator(s) and Protocol Developer(s), and as such will remain not-for-profit.
-* Independence – Obscuro Network Foundation makes its own decisions (within the law), and is not following another entity’s rules.ly, the Foundation shall focus on the following commitments over the long-term:
+* Independence – Obscuro Foundation makes its own decisions (within the law), and is not following another entity’s rules.

+The Foundation shall focus on the following commitments over the long-term:
 * Maintain the long-term standards, services and open governance model of the Protocol and Network.
 * Hold any Trust Roots required for the Network.
 * Commission the provision and operation of infrastructure and services for the Network, both of technical services, and infrastructure needed for meetings, events and collaborative discussions, and provide structure around the business and technical governance of the Network.